Strong Lensing Model and Dust Extinction Maps of the Host Galaxy of Type Ia Supernova H0pe: Strong lens modeling of the galaxy cluster

-We use the same parameterizations for the lens mass distribution (smooth cluster halo and the individual cluster galaxies) as described in the previous section.
-For a given set of values for these parameters, we can compute the deflection angle at each image pixel.
-Given the lensing deflection field, using the pixels in the arc mask, their associated error and a model of the point spread function (PSF), we can obtain the optimal reconstruction of the SN host galaxy on a regular grid of pixels on the source plane of the SN through a linear matrix inversion that is described in detail in \citet{2006MNRAS.371..983S}.
-To construct the PSF model, we use three stars in the field and follow the same procedure described in \citet{Ertl+2023}.
-Our per-pixel error map is the quadratic sum of contributions from Poisson noise and background noise, which were obtained from the science data and the inverse variance weight maps, respectively.
-We use curvature regularization for inverting the pixelated source, which reduces the curvature (second derivatives) in the source intensity grid in order to avoid overfitting the noise in the data.
-This source intensity distribution is then mapped to the image plane using the deflection field and the PSF model, in order to obtain the reconstructed lensing arc that is then compared directly to the observed intensity pixel values inside the arc mask.
+We adopted the same parametrizations for the lens mass distribution (smooth cluster halo and the individual cluster galaxies) as described in the previous section.
+For a given set of values for these parameters, we computed the deflection angles at each image pixel.
+Given the lensing deflection field and using the pixels in the arc mask, their associated errors, and a model of the point spread function (PSF), we obtain the optimal reconstruction of the SN host galaxy on a regular grid of pixels in the source plane of the SN through a linear matrix inversion described in detail in \citet{2006MNRAS.371..983S}.
+To construct the PSF model, we used three stars in the field and followed the same procedure described in \citet{Ertl+2023}.
+Our per-pixel error map is the quadratic sum of contributions from Poisson noise and background noise, obtained from the science data and the inverse variance weight maps, respectively.
+We used curvature regularization to invert the pixelated source, which reduces the curvature (second derivatives) in the source intensity grid to avoid overfitting the noise in the data.
+We then mapped this source intensity distribution to the image plane using the deflection field and the PSF model to obtain the reconstructed lensing arc, and we compared it directly to the observed intensity pixel values inside the arc mask.
 Based on the difference between the reconstructed and observed arcs, we compute the likelihood of the extended image of Arc 2.